The Best Resorts in the Midwest for Spring Skiing

 Granite Peak, Wisconsin

-Skiing and boarding can run well into April at Granite Peak, making for a lovely Midwest spring skiing season.
+Skiing and riding can run well into April at Granite Peak, making for a lovely Midwest spring skiing season in Wisconsin.
 Granite Peak’s ski area consolidates its operations to the Sundance Chalet late in the season, where skiers can hang on the sundeck for a dose of Vitamin D and sunbathing after a morning of skiing.
 Afterward, head to Wausau, Wisconsin, for dinner and lodging options.
 Mardi Gras, St. Patrick’s Day, and the pond skim are some of Granite Peak’s most fun events in the spring.
-This resort often remains open until mid April.

 Check out Lodging options at Granite Peak